virasak/angular-elm/README.md

     this.updatedSeverity = function(newSeverity) { this.severity = newSeverity }

+## Installation

+Run this on the command line.

+    npm install --save angularjs-ng-elm

+Include the directive script in your index.html.

+    <script src="node_modules/angularjs-ng-elm/angularjs-ng-elm.js"></script>

+Add the `Elm` dependency to your AngularJS app.

+    var app = angular.module('app', ['Elm', 'other.dependency', ...])

 ## Support

 Only version 0.19 of Elm is supported.
 Future versions of Elm may cause breaking changes.
 This will _not_ work with pre-0.19 versions of Elm.